 Hopeless is not negative

-So bam, let’s throw in a sudden appearance of some character we’ve never had referenced, who walks by carrying a “back from the dead” potion.
+So bam, let’s throw in a sudden appearance ofa random character, never before referenced, who walks by carrying a “back from the dead” potion.

 Nope.
 Let’s not.